themeum/kirki/README.md

 If you want to integrate Kirki in your theme or plugin, please read the instructions on [our ducumentation site](https://kirki.org/docs/advanced/integration.html).

 ## Changelog ##

+### 2.3 ###

+Kirki is now 100% WordPress Coding Standards compliant.

+* FIX: Escaping google-font URLs when possible.
+* FIX: Only enqueue the tooltips script if needed.
+* FIX: WordPress Coding Standards.
+* FIX: undefined sub-controls were still being saved in typography fields
+* FIX: Javascript Console Errors: "wp.customize" object undefined when Kirki fields were added in `customize_register`
+* FIX: markup in editor fields - props @manuelmoreale.
+* FIX: multiple styles in head when using js_vars
+* FIX: Sanitization for rem units
+* FIX: CSS output for multicolor controls
+* NEW: Repeater labels are now dynamic - props @guillaumemolter.
+* NEW: The entire header on repeaters is now draggable - props @guillaumemolter.
+* TWEAK: More efficient JS code for the typography control

 ### 2.2.10 ###